RomaP28/the-wild-oasis/README.md

 Welcome to **The Wild Oasis**!
 This is a small boutique hotel with 8 luxurious wooden cabins.
 Custom-built application to manage everything about the hotel: **bookings**, **cabins** and **guests**.
 The project is built using cutting-edge technologies like **Vite**, **React**, **Styled Components**, and **Supabase**.

 ## Features
-- **Fast Development with Vite**: Leverage blazing-fast builds and hot module replacement.
+- **Vite Development**: Leveraging blazing-fast builds and hot module replacement.
 - **Component Styling with Styled Components**: Keep styles scoped to components for maintainable and reusable code.
-- **Client-Side Routing**: Built with React Router for smooth navigation.
+- **Data Prefetching with React Router**: Efficiently prefetching data for improved navigation and performance.
-- **Data Management with React Query**: Fetch, cache, and synchronize server state with ease.
+- **Data Management with React Query**: Fetching, caching, and synchronize server state.
 - **Forms Simplified**: React Hook Forms ensures efficient and user-friendly form management.
-- **Supabase Integration**: Handle authentication, database, and backend logic effortlessly.
+- **Supabase Integration**: Handle authentication, database, and all backend logic.

 ## Technologies Used
 - [Vite](https://vitejs.dev/)